Saudi-led alliance wins Yemen battles, but peace remains elusive

 But while winning moves on Yemen’s battlefield and the region’s strategic chessboard have heartened the Arab world’s richest countries, they face their first test in nation-building in one of one of its poorest and most dangerous.

-A branch of the ultraviolent Islamic State group has cropped up in Yemen and launched bombings against the Shi‘ites, raising the long distant specter of a bloodbath among religious groups.
+A branch of the ultraviolent Islamic State group has cropped up in Yemen and launched bombings against the Shi‘ites, raising the long distant spectre of a bloodbath among religious groups.

 Months of combat with the Houthis have united fighters from al Qaeda’s Yemen branch, the world’s deadliest, with tribesmen in the country’s rugged backcountry, boosting the militants’ legitimacy and room to plot attacks on the West.